The 14 fabulous interiors in today's post show how leading interior designers decorate with needlepoint rugs and red rugs. These rooms show:

 - How to freshen or completely change the decor of a room while keeping the same needlepoint rug

 - How to create two fabulous adjoining spaces with two needlepoint rugs of the same design

 - How to accentuate the rooms architecture with a needlepoint rug

 4. Freshen the decor to mid-century modern with the same classic needlepoint rug.
 A well designed classic needlepoint rug is always in style.
 This means you can completely change the style of the room around the same rug.
-This sitting room by Eric Guenther shows a mid-century modern sitting room with the same Bergamo needlepoint rug seen in the traditional living room and bedroom in pictures 2 and 3.
+This sitting room by Eric Guenther shows a mid-century modern sitting room with the Bergamo Oriental Rug 3027BR.
 Rug Design © Asmara, Inc.

-Pictures 5 and 6 show how you can design very different style rooms around the Branches needlepoint rug
+Pictures 5 and 6 show how you can create very different looks with the Branches needlepoint rug

 7. Uplift a light filled living room with a red and gold geometric needlepoint rug.
 Paint the walls and ceiling white for a light and airy feeling and them pair it with a stunning red and gold geometric needlepoint rug such as the Agra needlepoint rug in this Sea Island, GA living room designed by Lisa Torbett Interiors.
 Create a soft transition from the red needlepoint rug to the white walls with a creamy-yellow sofa and pale yellow coffee table.
 Try to create multiple levels of resonances as in the interplay between the geometry of the needlepoint rug and the arches in the balcony.
 Rug Design © Asmara, Inc.